Iveta26/tech241-aws/introToAws.md

 ![user data](creatingAMI.jpg)

-3. Create exact copy of VM using the AMI by clicking "Launch instannce from AMI"
+3. Create exact copy of VM using the AMI by clicking "Launch instance from AMI"

 ![instance](launchInstance.jpg)